AIR ASSAULT OPERATIONS

 (5) Supporting Fires.
 LZs selected must be in range of supporting fires (artillery, CAS, and naval gunfire).

 (6) Obstacles.
 LZ selection includes existing obstacles on the LZ as well as plans for reinforcing them.
 LZs should be selected beyond enemy obstacles.

 (7) Identification from the Air.
-The LZ should be identifiable from the air if possible.
+The LZ should be identifiable from the air, if possible.

 a.
 Selection of flight routes is always based on the factors of METT-TC.
-The AATF staff and the AMC consider the location of friendly troops, enemy disposition, air defense systems, terrain, and the locations of the PZ and LZ to select the best flight route.
-Selected flight routes should always be laid over the enemy situational template produced by the S2 to ensure the flight route selected avoids known or suspected enemy positions.
+The battalion staff and the AMC consider the location of friendly troops, enemy disposition, air defense systems, terrain, and the locations of the PZ and LZ to select the best flight route.
+Selected flight routes should always be laid over the enemy situational template produced by the S2 to ensure that the flight route selected avoids known or suspected enemy positions.

 b.
-The AATF staff and the AMC select primary and alternate flight routes.
+The SBCT staff and the AMC select primary and alternate flight routes.
 Alternate flight routes provide the assault force a preplanned, precoordinated method of moving from the PZ to LZ if the primary route becomes compromised.

 c.
 Flight routes that pass through adjacent unit sectors must be coordinated and approved by the adjacent unit to avoid potential fratricide.